USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ### <a name="53A23266C17C11E6BEEE003EE1B763F8"></a>Software Maturity and Software Engineering

 ARL would like to be a world leader in computer science research.
-To be a world leader means that ARL must have an impact and to have an impact means that ARL's software must be used.
+To be a world leader means that ARL must have an impact, and to have an impact means that ARL's software must be used.
 Poorly written software that is incomprehensible or difficult to compile or use will not be used, and will have little, if any, impact.
-Thus, if the primary improvement to a project involves bringing it in line with generally accepted best practices in software engineering to facilitate its transition to others, then this is also of value and SHOULD be credited.
+Thus, if the primary improvement to a project involves bringing it in line with generally accepted best practices in software engineering to facilitate its transition to others, then this is also of value and MUST be credited.
 Examples of this include, but are not limited to, the following:

 * Providing a well-designed, thoroughly documented application programming interface (API) or other interface.